Georg Gothein: Career

 Gothein had various waterway related business activities in Silesia.
 He was a liberal politician and first became a member of the Progressive People's Party.
 In 1894 he was elected to the Prussian parliament.
 Between 1901 and 1918 he was a member of the German Reichstag.
 Gothein was among the founders of the German Committee for the Promotion of Jewish Settlement in Palestine which was established in April 1918.
 He was also a member of its central board, and the committee was dissolved in 1919.

-Gothein was confounder of the German Democratic Party, a liberal political party.
+Gothein was a cofounder of the German Democratic Party, a liberal political party.
 In February 1919 he was appointed minister of treasury to the cabinet led by Philipp Scheidemann.
-He served in the post until 1920.
+Gothein served in the post until 1920.
 He was one of the leaders of the Mitteleuropäischer Wirtschaftstagung (German: Central European Economic Union) which had been established in 1928 to promote the economic development in Central Europe.
 He was active in the organization until 1931 when Tilo von Wilmowsky replaced him in the post.

 Later years, personal life and death

-After retiring from politics he worked as a journalist.
+After retiring from politics Gothein worked as a journalist.
 He was a follower of the Protestant church.

 Gothein was married and had four daughters.
 He died in Berlin on 22 March 1940 and was buried at the Stahnsdorf South-Western Cemetery.